The

 Polanski's

-Chinatown (1971) is the closest to a contemporary vision
+Chinatown (1971) is the closest to a real vision

 of Chandler's L.A..
 Jack Nicholson gives the performance of his